 Are you looking for rain barrels in Wilmington?
-We have two great rain barrels to choose from!
+We have two great rain barrels to choose from at 25% below retail price!

-Short Stack and Tall Stack are available for purchase and pick up on the 2nd Thursday of each month between 9:00am and 5:00pm.
+Short Stack and Tall Stack rain barrels are available for purchase and pick up on the 2nd Thursday of each month between 9:00am and 4:30pm.
+The sale is located at the West Entrance of the New Hanover County Government Center (near the Bowling Alley).
+Cash, check, and credit cards are accepted.
+The barrels are available on a first come, first serve basis.

 New Hanover Soil & Water Conservation District